Leonid Poretsky

 Leonid Poretsky (born August 7, 1954) is a Russian-born American endocrinologist.
-His research interests include mechanisms of insulin action in the ovary, endocrinological aspects of AIDS, and clinical outcomes in diabetes.
+His research interests include mechanisms of insulin action in the ovary, interactions between energy metabolism and reproduction, endocrinological aspects of AIDS, and clinical outcomes in diabetes.
 He has authored over 100 publications and has served on the National Institutes of Health's review committees and on the editorial boards of the Journal of Clinical Endocrinology and Metabolism and other endocrine journals.

 As of 2014 he is a professor of medicine at Hofstra Northwell School of Medicine in Hempstead, New York, and Chief of the Division of Endocrinology at Lenox Hill Hospital in Manhattan, New York.

 Early life, career

-Leonid Poretsky was born on August 7, 1954 in Leningrad, Russian SSR.
+Leonid Poretsky was born on August 7, 1954, in Leningrad, Russian SSR.
 His mother, Nina, was a well known pediatrician from Bobruisk, Belarus who lived and worked in Leningrad.
 His father was a prominent engineer.
 Poretsky graduated from First (Pavlov) Medical Institute in Leningrad (now St. Petersburg State Medical University), cum laude in 1977.

 He immigrated with his family to the United States in 1979.
-Upon completing his internal medicine residency program, he began a fellowship in endocrinology and metabolism at Boston’s Beth Israel Hospital (now Beth Israel/Deaconess Medical Center).
+Upon completing his internal medicine residency program, he began a fellowship in endocrinology and metabolism at Boston's Beth Israel Hospital (now Beth Israel Deaconess Medical Center).
 He also completed a research fellowship in medicine at Harvard Medical School (1983–1985), where he was mentored by Dr. Jeffrey Flier.